krlawrence/graph/make-route-graph/mrg/README.md

   id [id]        Display details about the aiport for the given ID (-big will be assumed)
                  Example: id 50
   apcode         Display a table of airport codes and IDs

+  far [iata]     Display information about the airport farthest away from the given IATA code.
+                 The calculation is based on actual distance and not existing routes.
+                 (-big will be assumed).

 Scope Modifiers
 ----------------